madhadron/mvc_for_the_web/README.md

 The examples consist of single, self contained HTML files.
 All CSS and JavaScript is inline in the HTML.
 None of the examples use any external libraries, nor have I felt their lack.
 Of particular note, I make full use JavaScript's prototype based object system.
 Trying to impose a class system in JavaScript is foolish, since the prototype based system is both simpler and more flexible.
 If you need to learn how to use JavaScript's object system, I recommend [You Don't Know JS: `this` and Object Prototypes](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/README.md#you-dont-know-js-this--object-prototypes).

 The code depends on conservative choices of technology.
-The JavaScript is all ECMAScript 5.
+The JavaScript is all ECMAScript 5, except for using ECMAScript 6's Set collection, which is fairly broadly supported.
 The page layouts use the traditional box model.
 I do use the HTML5 doctype and elements, but don't impose very onerous burdens on it.
 Everything should work in most modern browsers.

 ## Contents